scds/intro-jekyll/lessons/lesson1.md

 ## Modify YML file

 The YML file configures the main settings for your website.
-*Note: Make sure you have the correct URL, with proper capitalization and
+*Note: Make sure you have the correct URL.
+Capitalization and backslash placement matters!

 1. In the main folder, open the file "_config.yml".
 2. Fill in the following fields: